markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

    1. The method will need to ensure the list is sorted alphabetically, when there are themes available.
    2. The method will need to elegantly handle when no themes are available.

-Again, we know the tests will fail 🔴 immediately because of the 'Not implemented' exception.
+Again, we know the tests will fail :red_circle: immediately because of the 'Not implemented' exception.

 Next, I write the shell of the new service (for brevity I'm not including Spring Boot decorators, interfaces etc.).